pawankle/devops301/README.md

 Welcome to Devops 301.
 This is my first project in devops 301.
 Merge to master

 Welcome to Devops 301.
 This is my first project in devops 301.
 Created branch Dev.

+Welcome to Devops